Welcome to the Medina Lab

 About Us

+After many years at the Pennsylvania State University, the Medina Lab has relocated to the University of California, Los Angeles (UCLA) in Fall 2025.
 We are interested in the ecology and evolution of host-microbe interactions, with an emphasis on cnidarian systems.
 We use different tools ranging from genomics, developmental and cell biology and organismal physiology.

 Recent News!